cloudmesh/classes/docs/source/i524/2017/technologies.rst

 245. AllegroGraph

-     “AllegroGraph is a database technology that enables businesses to extract sophisticated decision insights and predictive analytics from their highly complex, distributed data that can’t be answered with conventional databases, i.e., it turns complex data into actionable business insights.” :cite:`www-Allegro` It can be viewed as a closed source database that is used for storage and retrieval of data in the form of triples (triple is a data entity composed of subject-predicate-object like “Professor teaches
+     "AllegroGraph is a database technology that enables businesses to extract sophisticated decision insights and predictive analytics from their highly complex, distributed data that can’t be answered with conventional databases, i.e., it turns complex data into actionable business insights." :cite:`www-Allegro` It can be viewed as a closed source database that is used for storage and retrieval of data in the form of triples (triple is a data entity composed of subject-predicate-object like "Professor teaches
-     students”).
+     students").
 Information in a triplestore is retrieved using a query language.
 Query languages can be classified into database query languages or information retrieval query languages.
 The difference is that a database query language gives exact answers